milthorpe/TeaLeaf/README.md

 `test_problem <I>`

 This keyword selects a standard test with a "known" solution.
 Test problem 1 is automatically generated if the tea.in file does not exist.
 Test problems 2-5 are shipped in the TeaLeaf repository.
 Note that the known solution for an iterative solver is not an analytic solution but is the solution for a single core simulation with IEEE options enabled with the Intel compiler and a strict convergence of 1.0e-15.
 The difference to the expected solution is reported at the end of the simulation in the tea.out file.
 There is no default value for this option.

+## Structure and Code elements

+In the root of the application exists folders containing the 2d and 3d implementations.
+Ideally they would be consistent, however this is not currently the case as the 2d version has received far more extensive development and testing.

+The term `kernel suite` will be used throughout to denote one of the sets of kernel implementations included in the application, for instance there are existing OpenMP, CUDA etc kernel suites.
+Each of those kernel suites lives inside the c_kernels directory, and should be named with a short name in all lowercase letters, e.g. `omp3`.

+In the root of 2d, the chunk.h header describes fields that are used by all of the kernels to some extent.
+In order to keep separation between the different implementations, this structure contains only those variables necessary for execution of the `serial` kernels.
+If some additional fields are required, you can declare a `ChunkExtension` structure inside the kernel suite folder, by adding it to the `chunk_extension.h` file.
+It will also be necessary to typedef the `FieldBufferType`, which allows the type of all data arrays in the `Chunk` structure to be overload per kernel suite.